-Whipped egg whites aerate the tart cranberry custard in this pie, which first appeared in our November 2013 issue with the article Miss American Pie.
+Whipped egg whites aerate the tart cranberry custard in this pie.
 For a milder, fluffier filling, fold 1–2 cups whipped cream into the base along with the whipped egg whites to form what is known as a Bavarian pie.

 - 1⁄2 tsp.
 Kosher salt

 - 1 egg, separated, plus 1 egg white

 - 1⁄2 cup milk

 - Heat oven to 375°.
 On a lightly floured surface, roll dough into a 12″ round.
 Fit into a 9″ pie plate.
 Trim edges and crimp; chill 30 minutes.
 Using a fork, prick the dough all over.
 Line dough with parchment paper and fill with pie weights or dried beans; bake until golden, about 20 minutes.
 Remove paper and weights and bake until cooked through, about 5 minutes more; let cool.

 - Bring 1½ cups cranberries, ½ cup sugar, plus cranberry juice and salt to a simmer in a 2-qt. saucepan over medium-high heat.
 Cook, stirring occasionally, until cranberries burst and soften, 8–10 minutes.
 Let cool slightly, then transfer to a blender with cranberry liqueur and lemon juice; purée until smooth.
 Pass through a fine-mesh strainer into a bowl, pressing on and discarding solids; chill.